 If you do visit any shop, for wine or anything else, please take care to keep your distance from other customers and the staff.
 If we don’t all do that then we are more likely to see a complete shutdown.
 All shops are preferring contactless payments at the moment and we would encourage that too.

-We have published a list below of the wineshops where we have sold wines from our recent shipment.
+We have published a list below of the wineshops where we have sold wines recently.
 These include many of the wines which were only sold on allocation.
 If you are looking for a specific wine let us know and we’ll tell you where we sent it.
 Some of these are bricks and mortar shops, some are online only and some are a combination of both.
 Most offer some sort of delivery if you are staying at home.

 And with all restaurants and cafés closed as of Monday, we ask you, if you can, to particularly support the local restaurants and cafés in your community who are offering take away options as a way of keeping their businesses on life support.